Hang gliding 1978 and 1979 part 2

 Fly straight with perfection

 — From the lyrics of The Raven by the Stranglers, 1979

+The Skyhawk was successor to the single surface Harrier (an advanced wing) and Raven.
 Notice the absence of deflexors along the leading edges, with their cables, adjusters, supporting struts, and attachment fittings.
 All gone!
-In this late model Raven, even the outer ends of the crosstubes and their attachments to the leading edges are tucked away into the slower moving air close to the underside of the sail.
+Even the outer ends of the crosstubes and their attachments to the leading edges are tucked away into the slower moving air close to the underside of the sail.